mhenrixon/sidekiq-unique-jobs/README.md

 sidekiq_options unique: true, unique_job_expiration: 120 * 60 # 2 hours
 ```

+Requiring the gem in your gemfile should be sufficient to enable unique jobs.

 ### Finer Control over Uniqueness

 Sometimes it is desired to have a finer control over which arguments are used in determining uniqueness of the job, and others may be _transient_.
 For this use-case, you need to